Indian National Army: Japanese Army

-The army's relationship with the Japanese was an uncomfortable one.
-Officers in the INA distrusted the Japanese.
+The INA was known as the puppet army of the Japanese empire.
+In early days, the officers in the INA distrusted the Japanese.
 Leaders of the first INA sought formal assurances from Japan before committing to war.
 When these did not arrive, Mohan Singh resigned after ordering his army to disband; he expected to be sentenced to death.
 After Bose established Azad Hind, he tried to establish his political independence from the regime that supported him.
 Indeed, he had led protests against the Japanese expansion into China, and supported Chiang Kai-shek during the 1930s.
 Azad Hind depended on Japan for arms and material but sought to be as financially independent as possible, levying taxes and raising donations from Indians in Southeast Asia".
 On the Japanese side, members of the high command had been personally impressed by Bose and were willing to grant him some latitude; more importantly, the Japanese were interested in maintaining the support of a man who had been able to mobilise large numbers of Indian expatriates – including, most importantly, 40,000 of the 45,000 Indians captured by the Japanese at Singapore.
 However, Faye notes that interactions between soldiers in the field was different.
 Attempts to use Shah Nawaz's troops in road building and as porters angered the troops, forcing Bose to intervene with Mutaguchi.
 After the withdrawal from Imphal, the relations between both junior non-commissioned officers and between senior officers had deteriorated.
 INA officers accused the Japanese Army high command of trying to deceive INA troops into fighting for Japan.
 Conversely, Japanese soldiers often expressed disdain for INA soldiers for having changed their oath of loyalty.
 This mutual dislike was especially strong after the withdrawal from Imphal began; Japanese soldiers, suspicious that INA defectors had been responsible for their defeat, addressed INA soldiers as "shameless one" instead of "comrade" as previously had been the case.
 Azad Hind officials in Burma reported difficulties with the Japanese military administration in arranging supply for troops and transport for wounded men as the armies withdrew.
 Toye notes that local IIL members and Azad Hind Dal (local Azad Hind administrative teams) organised relief supplies from Indians in Burma at this time.
 As the situation in Burma became hopeless for the Japanese, Bose refused requests to use INA troops against Aung San's Burma National Army, which had turned against Japan and was now allied with Commonwealth forces.